islamicity24/AmazonCity/MOD 3/Challenge Lab/Creating a Static Website for the Café.md

 Expand here to learn more about it.

+Here are the step-by-step instructions to complete the task:

+Create a new S3 bucket in a different region than your source bucket and enable versioning on it.
+This bucket will be your destination bucket for cross-region replication.

+Go to your source S3 bucket, and click on the "Management" tab.

+Click on "Replication" and then click "Add Rule".

+On the "Create replication rule" page, enter a name for your replication rule, and then select the source and destination buckets.

+Under "Choose a rule scope," select "Entire bucket."

+Under "Choose a replication destination," select your destination bucket.

+Under "Choose a replication rule action," select "All object changes."

+Under "Choose a IAM role," select "CafeRole."

+Click "Next," and then "Review."

+Review your replication rule settings and then click "Create rule."

+Wait for a few minutes for the replication to complete.

+Go to the destination bucket, and verify that the objects from the source bucket are present.

+Make a minor change to the index.html file and upload the new version to your source bucket.

+Verify that the source bucket now has three versions of the index.html file.

+Confirm that the new object was replicated to your destination bucket.
+You might need to reload the browser tab.

+Go to your source bucket and delete the latest version.

+Verify that the version that you just deleted from your source bucket is also deleted from your destination bucket.

+Go back to the browser tab with the multiple-choice questions for this lab, and answer the questions.

+By enabling cross-region replication, you have implemented the architecture best practice of automating disaster recovery, which involves having backups and redundant workload components in place and using AWS or third-party tools to automate system recovery and route traffic to the DR site or Region.

 ##  Submitting your work

 32. At the top of these instructions, choose Submit to record your progress and when prompted, choose Yes.